-Allan Halse Deserves Justice For Attacks Directed From Bully Employers
+Allan Halse Deserves Justice for Attacks Directed from Bully Employers

-Prime minister Jacinda Arden and President Biden met on 1 June to correlate the variances in their approach to current social issues.
+Prime minister Jacinda Arden and President Biden plan to meet to correlate the variances in their approach to current social issues.
 Frequently New Zealand has displayed its ability to implement preferable solutions in comparison to America.
 A problem faced throughout the US and New Zealand is workplace bullying.

-This unfavorable behavior inflicts psychosocial damage to an approximated 20% of workers in New Zealand and 30% throughout America.
+This unfavourable behaviour inflicts psychosocial damage to an approximated 25% of workers in New Zealand and 30% throughout America.

 Although physical altercations are not often included in workplace bullying it is still a violent act that can cause considerable harm to those exposed.
 Unfortunately, neither New Zealand nor America has provided recognition or prioritization to protect the health of their citizens.